 Jonathan Blair (Coxswain Pierce, Mutiny on the Sea Witch; Frank/Officer Dixon, Close Encounters of the Hairy Kind; Frank/Officer Dixon, Close Encounters of the Hairy Kind 2022 Revival)

-Janis Kunz (Polly the Parrot, Mutiny on the Sea Witch; Captain Wallis, Close Encounters of the Hairy Kind)
+Janis Kunz (Polly the Parrot, Mutiny on the Sea Witch; Captain Wallis, Close Encounters of the Hairy Kind; Conductor, How to Solve a Murder)

-Calvin Johnson (Henri, Eat Cake; Rusty Clementine, Foul Play; Dr. John Forsythe, Woman in the Walls; Basil Bremerton, Mum’s the Word; Bernard St. Bernard, Who’s Who?; Angel Archer, Closer to Heaven; Evan Landon, Close Encounters of the Hairy Kind 2022 Revival; Yves Dufort, Tête-à-Tête)
+Calvin Johnson (Henri, Eat Cake; Rusty Clementine, Foul Play; Dr. John Forsythe, Woman in the Walls; Basil Bremerton, Mum’s the Word; Bernard St. Bernard, Who’s Who?; Angel Archer, Closer to Heaven; Evan Landon, Close Encounters of the Hairy Kind 2022 Revival; Yves Dufort, Tête-à-Tête; Red Queen, Malice in Wonderland; Basil Bremerton, Visions of Sugarplums)

 Felix Browne (Ivy Greenway, Foul Play)

-Olivia Holm (Honey Boudin, Close Encounters of the Hairy Kind; Eliza, Woman in the Walls; Mercedes Van Chrysler, Who’s Who?; Hallie Sheppard, Closer to Heaven; Salome Auclair, Tête-à-Tête; Charlotte Collins, The Sky’s the Limit)
+Olivia Holm (Honey Boudin, Close Encounters of the Hairy Kind; Eliza, Woman in the Walls; Mercedes Van Chrysler, Who’s Who?; Hallie Sheppard, Closer to Heaven; Salome Auclair, Tête-à-Tête; Charlotte Collins, The Sky’s the Limit; Millie Carraway, Murder at the Red Fez 2025 Revival)

 Lex Phillips (Guy de Vere, Lenore Nevermore)